 What are rights of way and how do they affect farming operations in Ireland?

 Rights of way are legal permissions that allow individuals to pass through another person’s land.
-For farming operations, rights of way can affect access to fields, barns, or other facilities.
+For farming operations, rights of way can affect access to fields or farm buildings.
 It is important to clearly define and legally document any rights of way to prevent future disputes and ensure smooth operations.

 How can I establish or challenge a right of way on my farming property?

-To establish a right of way on your farming property, you must have clear evidence of continuous and uninterrupted use over a period of time, typically 20 years.
+To establish a right of way over farming property, you must have clear evidence of continuous and uninterrupted use over a period of time.
 To challenge an existing right of way, you will need to provide evidence that the right no longer exists or was never legally established.
 Consulting with a solicitor can help you navigate the legal processes involved in establishing or challenging rights of way.

 Contact An Expert Today.